 When you report an alleged violation, provide as much information as possible to help ensure a thorough review and potential investigation.

 You may use the following questions as a guideline to describe your complaint or tip:

 - What are the names of companies, individuals, or organizations that are involved?

 - How do you believe they have violated the Packers and Stockyards Act or federal antitrust laws?
-(For details on federal antitrust laws, see Antitrust Laws and You.)
+(For details on the Packers and Stockyards Act, see The Packers & Stockyards Act; for details on federal antitrust laws, see Antitrust Laws and You.)

 - Can you give examples of the conduct that you believe violates the antitrust laws?
 If so, please provide as much detail as possible.

 - What is your role in the situation in question?

 - Who is harmed by the alleged violations?
 How are they harmed?